 - Lower back pain

-The infection can be caused by many bacterias but most common cause of PID is gonorrhea and chlamydia bacterial infection.
+The infection can be caused by many bacterias but the most common cause of PID is gonorrhea and chlamydia bacterial infection.
 These bacteria are usually acquired during unprotected sex.
 Bacteria can enter your reproductive tract anytime when the normal barrier created by the cervix is disturbed.
-This can happen after childbirth, miscarriage or abortion.
+This can happen after childbirth, miscarriage, or abortion.